-This chapter covers the basic functions used to operate your NEOxl 40 Tape Library.
+This chapter covers the basic functions used to operate your NEO XL-Series Tape Library.

-The library has two interfaces:
+The library has two main interfaces:

-- Operator Control Panel (OCP) Monitor, configure, and control the library from the Base Module's front panel. - Remote Management Interface (RMI) Monitor, configure, and control the library remotely with a web browser.
-The RMI hosts a dedicated, protected internet site that includes a graphical representation of the library.
+- Operator Control Panel (OCP) Monitor, configure, and control the library from the Base Module front panel. - Remote Management Interface (RMI) Monitor, configure, and control the library from a web browser.
+The RMI hosts a dedicated, protected Internet site that displays a graphical representation of the library.
+It is accessed via the Ethernet network connection on the rear panel.